 To return to the events under the Ajapala banyan tree, we find that the Blessed One was at first doubtful whether his message could be understood by men.
 Not yet did he exercise the power, as later in his life, of looking out over the world to find those in need of him.
 Instead we are told that a great being of the heavenly world visited the Buddha, petitioning him to teach the Way to men, saying: "There are beings whose mental eyes are darkened by scarcely any dust: but if they do not hear the doctrine, they cannot attain salvation.
 These will understand the doctrine."
 Then the Blessed One, "with his eye of a Buddha full of compassion towards sentient beings, looked out over the world."
 He saw "beings whose mental eyes were covered by scarcely any dust, beings whose eyes were covered by much dust, beings sharp of sense, and blunt of sense, of good disposition and bad disposition, easy to instruct and difficult to instruct, some of them seeing the dangers of future life and of evil".
-Then he exclaimed:

-"Wide open is the door of the Immortal to all who have ears to hear; let them send forth faith to meet it.
+Then he exclaimed: "Wide open is the door of the Immortal to all who have ears to hear; let them send forth faith to meet it.
 The Dhamma sweet and good I spoke not, Brahma, despairing of the weary task for men."

 The Dhamma of the Buddha is the Way to Truth and Enlightenment, and the texts would indicate that a form for that teaching following immediately the Enlightenment was, presumably, a part of that Enlightenment.
-Because he had that power to show the way, he is of supreme importance to the world.
+Because he had that power to show the way he is of supreme importance to the world.
 The Buddha had that clarity of knowledge which makes Him a refuge for the thinker, and for the man who has had to face the difficulties of reality.
 The purely mystical and visionary do not thrive in that clarity.
 His Enlightenment was far above what we call an emotional experience and above vision.
-It must have been an experience of Wisdom and actual knowledge compared to which, what we experience by that name is mere opinion, asceticism with him were residing at the Deer Park of Isipatana.
-On the way thither he met one who exclaimed at his serenity and radiance, and questioned the Buddha regarding his teacher and doctrine.
-The Blessed One replied, "I have overcome all foes; I am all-wise I am free from stains in every way I have left everything; and have obtained emancipation by the destruction of desire.
-Having myself gained knowledge, whom should 1 call my master?
-I have no teacher: no one is equal to me; in the world of men and of gods no being is like me: I am the Holy One in this world; I am the highest teacher, I alone am the absolute Sambuddha I have gained coolness (passionlessness) and have obtained Nibbana.
-To found the kingdom of Truth I go to Benares.
-I will beat the drum of the Immortal in the darkness of the world." ....
-"Like me are all Victorious Ones who have reached extinction of the Asavas (deadly floods) I have overcome all states of evil; therefore, Upaka, am I the Victorious One."
+It must have been an experience of Wisdom and actual knowledge compared to which, what we experience by that name is mere opinion.

+After seven weeks of meditation there. the Blessed One began his life as the Great Teacher.
+His first thought was to aid his sormer teachers, but psychically he became aware of their decease, then he knew by the same power that his five companions, who had practised asceticism with him were residing at the Deer Park of Isipatana.
+On the way thither he met one who exclaimed at his screnity and radiance, and questioned the Buddha regarding his teacher and doctrine.
+The Blessed One replied: "I have overcome all foes; I am all-wise; am free from stains in every way; I have left everything; and have obtained emancipation by the destruction of desire.
+Having myself gained knowledge, whom should I call my master?
+I have no teacher: no one is equal to me; in the world of men and of gods no being is like me: Lam the Holy One in this world; I am the highest teacher, I alone am the absolute Sambuddha I have gained coolness (passionlessness) and have obtained Nibbana.
+To found the kingdom of Truth I go to to Benares.
+I will beat the drum of the Immortal in the darkness of the world."-" Like me are all Victorious Ones who have reached extinction of the Asavas (deadly floods); I have overcome all states of evil; therefore, Upaka, am I the Victorious One."
 But Upaka shakes his head and goes on his way.